-The Settlement and Stipulation require that the LCCP provide "an analysis of tax and other economic and physical impacts of such disposition strategy, and a commitment by an appropriate entity (which may be PG&E, subject to being authorized by the Commission to fully recover in rates any such costs in approving PG&E's Section 851 application or in another appropriate Commission proceeding, Stewardship Council, donee, or a third party, depending on the individual circumstances) to provide property tax revenue, other equivalent revenue source, or a lump sum payment, so that the totality of dispositions in each affected county under this Land Conservation Commitment will be 'tax neutral' for that county."
+The Settlement and Stipulation require that the LCCP provide "an analysis of tax and other economic and physical impacts of such disposition strategy, and a commitment by an appropriate entity (which may be PG&E, subject to being authorized by the Commission to fully recover in rates any such costs in approving PG&E's Section 851 application or in another appropriate Commission proceeding, Stewardship Council, donee, or a third party, depending on the individual circumstances).
+The Stewardship Council provides a lump sum payment to cover the totality of dispositions in the County where lands are being donated.
+The Settlement and Stipulation ensures that "each affected county under this Land Conservation Commitment will be 'tax neutral' for that county."